About Best Beef Jerky | Beef Jerky Reviews

 Because I spend a lot of time on the computer, I eat a lot of snacks and junk food.
 Beef jerky has become my favorite fuel of choice.
 I simply married my love for jerky with my skills at website publishing.

 When I'm not working, I ride motorcycles.
-I write two motorcycle blogs, "Biker News Online", where I react to current events, and "Motorcycle Philosophy", which is my deep thoughts on biker life.
+I write a motorcycle blog, "Motorcycle Philosophy", which is my deep thoughts on biker life.
 I'm also one of the founders of a motorcycle riding club, "HeatWave Riding Club".

 Let Me Review Your Jerky!